icarusunimelb/personal-blogs/_posts/2025-04-11-ServiceNow.md

 3. Content editing in Knowledge Base articles using the NowAssist content menu
 4. Change Tone using NowAssist context menu
 5. Limit the number of content refinement calls using the NowAssist context menu
+6. Use the NowAssist context menu to compose or respond to emails with recommendations from Now Assist with generative AI template suggestions.
+7. Use the NowAssist context menu to generate a record summary for the page, using Generative AI application assisted summarization capabilities in workspaces and UI16.
+8. Use the NowAssist Context Menu dashboard to monitor the use of NowAssist Context Menu across the different applications.
+Key features include:
+    1. Usage matrix: The count or number of times, NowAssist context menu has been used during the selected duration.
+    2. Implicit feedback duration: The breakdown of feedback based on whether the response is inserted and closed during the selected time range.
+    3. Usage trend by skill: The total usage distribution based on the skills that use the NowAssist context menu.
+    4. Capacity Distribution: The capacity distribution based on the different applications that use the NowAssist context menu.
+    5. Response by feedback: The feedback field based on the Generative AI logs.
+    6. Insights: View insights and suggestions for NowAssist usage.

 ## References
 [1] https://www.tutorialspoint.com/servicenow/index.htm \